djui/tipesso/README.md

 ## Hoster

+All hosters shall answer the question if they are responsible for a given project origin.

 Input to *hoster*s is an origin and outputs are authors and languages.
 A *hoster* identifies the project to generate its outputs from that.

-Furthermore, the *hoster*s provide an asset API, which input is a filename and its output is the file content.
+Furthermore, the *hoster*s provide an asset API, which input is an origin and filename and its output is the file content.

 ## Builder

+All builders shall answer the question if they are responsible for a given language.

 Input to *builder*s is an origin and language and outputs are dependencies.
 A *builder* identifies the configuration to generate its outputs from that.

 The builder asks the hoster to provide data about project files it requires to identify the dependencies.